Head-twitch response: Non-hallucinogenic serotonin 5-HT_{2A} receptor agonists

+Others

+Surprisingly, the HTR induced by the mescaline-related psychedelic drug methallylescaline (MAL) was blocked by the selective serotonin 5-HT_{2C} receptor antagonist SB-242084 but not by the serotonin 5-HT_{2A} receptor antagonist ketanserin.
+This was in contrast to the case of the 2C and BOx psychedelic BOD (β-methoxy-2C-D) in the same study, for which both ketanserin and SB-242084 blocked the HTR.
+These findings suggest an involvement of the serotonin 5-HT_{2C} receptor and not the serotonin 5-HT_{2A} receptor in the psychedelic-like effects of methallylescaline in rodents.
+In addition, they suggest that different psychedelics may differentially activate the serotonin 5-HT_{2A} and 5-HT_{2C} receptors to produce their psychedelic-like effects.

 Modulators of the head-twitch response

 While the serotonin 5-HT_{2A} receptor mediates the HTR, other serotonin receptors, including the serotonin 5-HT_{1A} and 5-HT_{2C} receptors, appear to modulate the serotonin 5-HT_{2A} receptor-induced HTR.
 Serotonin 5-HT_{1A} receptor agonists like 8-OH-DPAT suppress the HTR, while serotonin 5-HT_{1A} receptor antagonists can augment it.
 In addition, LSM-775, which is a weakly hallucinogenic psychedelic in humans, does not induce the HTR in animals unless the serotonin 5-HT_{1A} receptor is blocked with WAY-100635, suggesting that serotonin 5-HT_{1A} receptor activation masks its psychedelic-like effects.
-The serotonin 5-HT_{1A} receptor agonist buspirone has been reported to suppress the hallucinogenic effects of serotonergic psychedelics in humans, while the serotonin 5-HT_{1A} receptor antagonist pindolol has been reported to markedly potentiate them.
+The serotonin 5-HT_{1A} receptor agonist buspirone has been reported to suppress the hallucinogenic effects of serotonergic psychedelics in humans, while the serotonin 5-HT_{1A} receptor antagonist pindolol has been reported to robustly potentiate them.
 However, paradoxically, whereas the serotonin 5-HT_{1A} receptor full agonist 8-OH-DPAT suppresses the HTR induced by 5-hydroxytryptophan (5-HTP) or DOI, buspirone, a serotonin 5-HT_{1A} receptor partial agonist, has been shown to enhance the HTR induced by 5-HTP plus pargyline.
-The possible influence of serotonin 5-HT_{2B} receptor signaling on the HTR has been little-studied and is largely unknown.
-However, a subsequent study found that the highly selective 5-HT_{2B} receptor antagonist RS-127445 diminished the HTR induced by LSD in rats but not in mice.

 Serotonin 5-HT_{2C} receptor agonists, for instance Ro 60-0175, CP-809,101, and meta-chlorophenylpiperazine (mCPP), have been reported to suppress the HTR, while serotonin 5-HT_{2C} receptor antagonists, like SB-242084, have been reported to potentiate the HTR.
 However, in some studies, serotonin 5-HT_{2C} receptor inactivation, by antagonism with SB-242084 or SB-206553 or by receptor knockout, has been reported to diminish the HTR.
 The reasons for these contradictory findings are unclear.
 In any case, animal strain differences have been suggested.
 In addition, the influence of serotonin 5-HT_{2C} receptor signaling on the HTR may be bimodal, with a more recent study finding that the serotonin 5-HT_{2C} receptor antagonist RS-102221 enhanced the HTR at lower doses but inhibited it at higher doses.
+The possible influence of serotonin 5-HT_{2B} receptor signaling on the HTR has been little-studied and is largely unknown.
+However, a subsequent study found that the highly selective 5-HT_{2B} receptor antagonist RS-127445 diminished the HTR induced by LSD in rats but not in mice.